PastorekMatej/Analytics-Service/README.md

 ### January 2025 Updates

+- ✅ **Landing Page Updates**: Updated landing page with ProfElite branding throughout, added comprehensive "For Students" section with feature highlights, created "How It Works" section explaining the three-step process, streamlined navigation menu (removed Pricing and About), and improved call-to-action buttons linking to registration
 - ✅ **Saved Texts List**: Added a new "My Saved Texts" section in the My Writings page that displays all saved texts below the submission form.
 Users can view text previews (truncated to 100 characters), creation dates, analysis status badges (Analyzed/Pending), and delete texts with confirmation.
 The list automatically refreshes after saving or deleting texts.
 - ✅ **File Upload Feature**: Added document upload (PDF, DOCX, TXT) with automatic transcription to plain text.
 Files are transcribed without correction and the text is automatically populated in the analysis form.
 Supports files up to 25MB.
 - ✅ **Interface Redesign**: Complete overhaul of the "My Teacher" section in the Profile page with a modern, card-based layout.